NicolaiVoldstedlund/BIMmanager_g_01/A3/README.md

 ## Advanced Building Design

 ### Building Design Stage
-This tool is particularly useful in **Stage C** (Detailed Design) of the Advanced Building Design process, where the arrangement of spaces and furniture is finalized.
+This tool is particularly useful in **Stage C** of the Advanced Building Design process, where the arrangement of spaces and furniture is finalized.
+It could also be helpful in **Stage D**, where details and optimization are applied to the design process to ensure that desk locations comply with accessibility requirements.

 ### Subjects That Might Use It
 - Architects